sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_examples/plot_torch_custom_backend_101.rst

  .. code-block:: none

-    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/_functorch/_aot_autograd/utils.py:135: UserWarning: Your compiler for AOTAutograd is returning a function that doesn't take boxed arguments.
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/_functorch/_aot_autograd/runtime_wrappers.py:2497: UserWarning: Your compiler for AOTAutograd is returning a function that doesn't take boxed arguments.
 Please wrap it with functorch.compile.make_boxed_func or handle the boxed arguments yourself.
-See https://github.com/pytorch/pytorch/pull/83137#issuecomment-1211320670 for rationale. warnings.warn(
+See https://github.com/pytorch/pytorch/pull/83137#issuecomment-1211320670 for rationale. out = call_func_at_runtime_with_args(
-    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/_functorch/_aot_autograd/utils.py:135: UserWarning: Your compiler for AOTAutograd is returning a function that doesn't take boxed arguments.
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/_functorch/_aot_autograd/runtime_wrappers.py:2497: UserWarning: Your compiler for AOTAutograd is returning a function that doesn't take boxed arguments.
 Please wrap it with functorch.compile.make_boxed_func or handle the boxed arguments yourself.
-See https://github.com/pytorch/pytorch/pull/83137#issuecomment-1211320670 for rationale. warnings.warn(
+See https://github.com/pytorch/pytorch/pull/83137#issuecomment-1211320670 for rationale. out = call_func_at_runtime_with_args(
-    Loss after epoch 1: 7108.009580612183
+    Loss after epoch 1: 7060.615592956543
-    Loss after epoch 2: 5408.215156555176
+    Loss after epoch 2: 5565.075984954834
-    Loss after epoch 3: 5116.7608642578125
+    Loss after epoch 3: 5143.468305587769
     Training process has finished.
     4 were created.